St. Theresa Catholic Secondary School: Academics

-In a 2012 report from the Fraser Institute that ranked Ontario secondary schools in terms of academics for the 2011–2012 school year, St. Theresa scored 6.1/10, ranking it 378th out of the 725 Ontario secondary schools included in the report.
-Out of the other high schools in the Algonquin and Lakeshore Catholic District School Board, St. Theresa Catholic Secondary School received the lowest score in terms of academic achievement, behind St. Paul Secondary School, which scored 6.8/10.
-The decline in academics in recent years is a startling one, as St. Theresa had maintained an exceptionally high academic standing in years past, having ranked highest in the school board during the 2010–2011 school year with a score of 8.6/10.
-Despite this decline, St. Theresa Catholic Secondary School's score was still above the provincial average.
+Performance measured by the Fraser Institute has shown variability.
+In the 2011–2012 school year, St. Theresa scored 6.1/10, ranking it 378th out of the 725 Ontario secondary schools.
+This was the start of a decline from the school's peak performance, having ranked highest in the school board during the 2010–2011 school year with a score of 8.6/10.
+Despite this decline, St. Theresa's score was still above the provincial average at the time.